nanaoto/drumscript-cleaned/repository_structure.md

 DrumScript/                          # The main Python package that converts drum audio into sheet music.
 ├── .git/                            # Git version control directory.
 ├── .gitignore                       # Specifies intentionally untracked files to ignore.
-├── .python-version                  # Specifies the Python version to use (e.g., 3.12.10).
 ├── README.md                        # Project overview and main documentation.
 ├── pyproject.toml                   # Project metadata and dependencies (managed by `uv`).
 ├── uv.lock                          # Pinned versions of all dependencies.